2022 Ford F-150 Lightning ride-along reveals robust capabilities, quiet refinement

-The reborn 2022 Ford F-150 Lightning promises to revolutionize the truck market.
-This battery-powered rig looks and feels great, offers tons of clever features, is incredibly capable and will knock drivers' socks off when they see its low price.
-There's still a lot we don't know about the Lightning, and we haven't driven it just yet (though President Joe Biden did), but we did get a chance to ride shotgun in an early tester, giving us a great idea of what's to come.
+The reborn 2022 Ford F-150 Lightning may just revolutionize America's truck market.
+Revealed on Wednesday, this battery-powered rig looks and feels great, offers tons of clever features, is incredibly capable and should knock drivers' socks off when they see its low price.
+There's still a lot we don't know about the Lightning EV, and we haven't driven it just yet (President Joe Biden beat us to the punch), but we did get a chance to ride shotgun in an early tester, giving us a great idea of what's to come.

-The Lightning features a dual-motor powertrain that provides standard full-time four-wheel drive.
-Two battery sizes are offered.
+The Lightning features a standard dual-motor powertrain that provides mandatory full-time four-wheel drive.
+That's right -- there's no two-wheel-drive model just to max out range.
+Two battery sizes will be offered when the truck hits showrooms next year.
 Models fitted with the smaller pack should offer a range of 230 miles, while examples featuring the larger one ought to go 300 miles between charges.
-Like most EVs, this truck is the smooth, silent type, but we'll tell you what it feels like in motion, both on-road and off, as well as with a trailer in tow.
+These numbers are lower than some of the Ford's upcoming rivals, but real-world performance will be the true yardstick for electric-truck performance, so we're not put off by comparisons to some of the Lightning's flashier would-be rivals from Tesla and GMC -- at least not yet.
+Like most EVs, this F-150 Lightning is the smooth, silent type, but we'll tell you what it feels like in motion, both on-road and off, as well as with a trailer in tow.

 2022 Ford F-150 Lightning: A closer look at the Blue Oval's game-changing EVSee all photos